drmikehenry/install-linux/install-linux.md

       yi davfs2

-  (ubuntu) At the dialog prompt, may allow unprivileged users to mount if desired (otherwise, only root may mount).
+  UBUNTU At the dialog prompt, may allow unprivileged users to mount if desired (otherwise, only root may mount).

 - Man pages: